MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/playfabgsdk_guide.md

 6. Give it a name such as “Huli Dedicated Server (Development)” or something similar, and make sure that you target the Huli project (navigate to the `Huli.uproject` file within the project drop-down on this editor).

-7. Make sure to cook the content “By the book” and select “WindowsServer” from the platform options.
+7. Make sure to cook the content “By the book” and select **WindowsServer** from the platform options.

 ![](media/d52d7d82f610076b5aa1ca4496a1590f.png)